kwaldenphd/LAMP-stack/README.md

 <blockquote>Q8: Open the page in the web browser by using localhost as the URL.
 Now try the IP address 127.0.1.1 and http://raspberrypi.
 What happens?
 Why?</blockquote>

-13. Now we are going to configure the server using the `.conf` file (aka the configuration file).
+13. Now we are going to configure the server using the `.conf` file (the configuration file).

 14. At the command line use `sudo nano` to open `/etc/apache2/apache2.conf`